6 Hiking Tour Destinations in the Bird's Head Region of West Papua

 There are two villages in Mokwam area that have been promoted to tourists as hiking destination, Syioubri and Kwau.
 There are local guides that can accompany you during your day-trips in the hills and ravines of the Arfak mountains.
 Hikers will be able to watch magnificent birds of paradise, western parotia, bower bird and various species of butterflies there.
 Tourists do not have to bring tents because there are guesthouses available in Kwau and Syioubri.

 Trail 3.
-Lowland Rainforest of Warkapi
+Lowland Rainforest of Warmarway

-Although Warkapi as hiking destination is considered as lowland rainforest, the terrains in this area are not flat.
+Although Warmarway as a hiking destination is considered as lowland rainforest, the terrains in this area are not flat.
 To reach the camping ground, travelers need to climb steep slopes for around 1 hour.
-I and the local Papuan people in Warkapi have built tents as basic accommodation for tourists who want to explore the Arfak mountains by walking through dense tropical rainforest.
+Some Papuan villagers in Warmarway have built tents as basic accommodation for tourists who want to explore the Arfak mountains by walking through dense tropical rainforest.
 Food, cooking gear have to be brought from Manokwari city if you want to stay for several nights in the jungle.
-Early in the morning, after walking for around 45 minutes, hikers can watch the lesser birds of paradise (paradisaea minor) dancing on the branches of a tall tree at the edge of a steep slope.
-For night walk, a local guide who accompanies you will imitate the sounds of a female cuscus (a nocturnal marsupial animal) - that is still in the same family as tree kangaroo - to attract a male cuscus to come closer to you so that you will be able to take picture of him.

 Trail 4.
 The lowland Rainforest of Inggramui